agabor/recolorimage/README.md

   - Filter pixels where isHueMappable returns true
   - Run K-means clustering on hue values of filtered pixels
   - For each cluster:
+    - Store the cluster centroid (average hue)
+    - Find and store the minimum and maximum hue values in the cluster
     - Map cluster center hue to closest hue in palette
     - Calculate average saturation and lightness of cluster
     - Calculate saturation and lightness scale factors relative to mapped palette color
 - **Output**:
-  - Hue mapping: Map from cluster centers to palette hues
+  - Hue mapping: Map from cluster centers to palette hues, including min/max hue values for each cluster
   - Saturation mapping: Map from cluster centers to saturation scale factors
   - Lightness mapping: Map from cluster centers to lightness scale factors